thecozycabin/thecozycabin/README.md

 `-` 💻 [The Cozy Cabin Subreddit!](https://reddit.com/r/discordtcc)

-`-` 🗒️ [And our website, with all the other useful links!](https://thecozycabin.github.io) The website's currently a work in progress :>
+`-` 🗒️ [And our website, which tells you all about the server and has all the other useful links!](https://thecozycabin.github.io) The website's currently a work in progress :>